pytorch-labs/gpt-fast/README.md

 ```

 ## Benchmarks
-Benchmarks run on an A100-80GB, power limited to 330W.
+Benchmarks were run on an A100-80GB, power limited to 330W.

 | Model    | Technique | Tokens/Second | Memory Bandwidth (GB/s) |
 | -------- | ------- | ------ | ------ |